 About Cresswell Barn Farm and Campsite

-When you pick up the phone to book a pitch at Cresswell Barn Farm you will most likely speak to Pops.
-At 93 he is probably the oldest receptionist working in West Wales.
+When you pick up the phone to book a camping pitch at Cresswell Barn Farm you will be speaking to one of the family. myself, Ian my husband or one of our children Patrick or Tessa.

-He loves speaking with guests when they call to book and will always try to find a pitch for you in Bridge or Upper Meadow.
+He loved speaking and meeting guests when they called to book and would always find a pitch in Bridge or Upper Meadow.

-We also employ several skilled farm staff who help us plant, grow and harvest 400 acres of potatoes to supply supermarkets throughout Wales.
-If you buy Pembrokeshire potatoes from your local supermarket, then you have probably eaten ones that were grown here on the farm.
+Besides the whole family working on the farm, we also employ several skilled farm staff who help us plant, grow and harvest 400 acres of potatoes to supply supermarkets throughout the United Kingdom.
+If you have bought Pembrokeshire potatoes from your local supermarket, then you have probably eaten ones that were grown here on Cresswell Barn Farm.

-Rumour has it that the farm was won on the turn of a card back in the 19 Century.
-The Lawrenny estate handed over ownership to the Cresselly estate and the rest is history.
+Rumour has it that the farm was won on the turn of a card back in the 19th Century, when the Lawrenny estate handed over ownership to the Cresselly estate and the rest is history.

 As a family, we purchased the farm with 130 acres of land from the Cresselly Estate in 1977.
 Over the years, we have purchased other fields in the area and now have over 240 acres.

-Other crops grown to build fertility for the potatoes are wheat, oilseed rape, corn and mustard.
-I have a small farmhouse garden where I love to grow seasonal produce for the farm shop.
-There are a few chickens which also provide fresh free range eggs for our kitchen and the campers who visit Cresswell Barn Farm campsite.
+There are a few chickens which provide fresh free-range eggs for our kitchen and for the campers who visit Cresswell Barn Farm campsite.

 As you would expect we have a few animals on the farm.
-Tessa and I both enjoy horse riding.
-After being mad on ponies and representing Wales at various times from the age of 8 to 20 in the Working Hunters, her desire to continue has taken her into the world of show jumping.
-This takes her and her horse Hugo far afield to various equestrian centres in England.
+My daughter Tessa and I both enjoy horse riding.
+After being mad on ponies and representing Wales at various times from the age of 8 to 20 in the Working Hunter class, her desire to continue has taken her into the world of show jumping.
+This takes her and her horse Hugo far afield to various equestrian centres all over the UK.

-We have 4 horses in total and if you are up early in the morning you will see the two of us heading out from the farm gates and taking an early morning ride around the area.
+If you are up early in the morning you will see Tessa and myself heading out from the farm gates and taking an early morning ride around the area.
 Both the horses, Tessa and myself getting a little exercise before the day starts.

 In the winter, we have flocks of sheep from a farmer in Lampeter who sends his ewes to graze the fields before lambing.

-Our lives are busy, we live in a special place and sharing it with you is part of the joy of working and living in Pembrokeshire.
+Our lives are certainly busy, but we love living in such a special place and sharing it with you is part of the joy of working and living in Pembrokeshire.